-The benefits of HTTPS are obvious, as encryption keeps your private data safe from prying eyes.
+Using HTTPS provides the benefit of using encryption keeps your private data safe from prying eyes.
 However, there are risks associated with its use, since encrypted traffic can be used to get around your normal defenses.

 For example, you might download a file containing a virus during an e-commerce session.
-Or you could receive a phishing email containing a seemingly harmless downloader file that, when launched, creates an encrypted session to a command and control (C&C) server and downloads malware onto your computer.
+Or you could receive a phishing email containing a seemingly harmless downloader file that, when launched, creates an encrypted session to a C&C server and downloads malware onto your computer.
 Because the sessions in these attacks are encrypted, they might get past your network’s security measures.

 Full SSL inspection